engin100/950/labs/lab3-sensorintegration.md

 ```

 #### Description:

+- Takes in user defined values for use with slope-intercept calibrations and pin declarations.

+#### Modifiable Components:

 - **Pin Assignments**: User defined pin assignments for the battery voltage (voltage divider), TMP36, and ADXL335 Accelerometer.
 - **Constants**: Defines calibration values for analog sensors and voltage divider resistances in the form of slopes and intercepts (or Ohms for voltage dividers) to be used in the adjustment of voltages to real-world values.